RxChi1d/immich-geodata-zh-tw/README.en.md

     ```
     Replace `<tag_name>` with the specific tag name you want to download.
 If `--tag` is omitted, the latest release (`latest`) is downloaded by default.

+> [!NOTE]
-> **NOTE**: The script will first verify whether the specified tag exists in GitHub Releases.
+> The script will first verify whether the specified tag exists in GitHub Releases.
 If the tag is invalid, it will prompt an error and terminate execution, so please ensure the tag is valid before execution.

 ## Administrative Optimization Strategy